YilinCui/CheapRent-listings-crawler/README.md

-# Multithread-WebCrawler-for-Apartment
+# CheapRent: The webcrawler that helps you find the best apartment!
-This is a Multithread WebCrawler Java Project used to craw cheap house-renting according to given housing website
+This is a Full-Stack WebCrawler Project used to craw cheap house-renting according to given housing website.

 # Full-Stack Branch
 The Full-Stack branch is a complete rewrite of the project using modern frameworks and libraries.
 The backend is built using Spring Boot, which provides a robust and scalable framework for server-side development.
 For Object-Relational Mapping (ORM), Hibernate is used, making data manipulation more abstract and easier to manage.